josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 Competence is the demonstrated integration of knowledge, skills, and judgment applied effectively in specific contexts.
 It reflects not just what someone knows, but how reliably they perform under real conditions.
 Built through practice and experience, competence translates potential into consistent execution, making it a practical benchmark of readiness and effectiveness.
 ## Competency
 Competency is the integration of knowledge, skills, and behaviors that enable effective performance in a specific context or level of work.
 It represents the observable expression of underlying capability, aligning cognitive capacity, emotional intelligence, and technical proficiency with the complexity and purpose of the role ￼.
+### Culture Coherence Prism
+The Culture Coherence Prism is a belief-based model that measures organizational culture across ten bipolar dimensions, producing individual profiles and group distributions.
+It reveals coherence, diversity, and designed tension, enabling leaders to align strategy, decision rights, and routines for selection, teaming, integration, transformation, and ethical, context-appropriate performance over time, sustainably.
 ## Current Level of Capability
 Current Level of Capability refers to the complexity of work an individual can handle effectively at present.
 It reflects their capacity to process information, make judgments, and deliver consistent, valued results under existing conditions, without assuming potential future growth or development .
 ## Judgment